Nadine Garner: Career

+Also interested in writing, she wrote and performed in the stage work Birds Eye View in Sydney in 2002.
 Garner has worked with most state theatre companies in a wide variety of roles in works by Shakespeare, Molière, Sheridan, Ibsen, Ziegler, Chekhov, Orton, Shaffer, Lawler and Elton.
 She also played the role of Desire in the highly controversial Australian musical Bad Boy Johnny and the Prophets of Doom.